browserengineering/book/book/glossary.md

 __HTTPS__: A variant of HTTP that uses public-key cryptography for network security.

+__Hypertext__: A non-linear form of information comprised of multiple documents connected with contextual links.

+__JavaScript__: The scripting language for the web.
+(WebAssembly also now exists but is much less common.)

 __URL__: Uniform Resource Locator.
 The name used to refer uniquely to a web page.

 __Rendering engine__: The part of a Web Browser concerned with drawing a web page to the screen and interacting with it.
 There are three rendering engines actively maintained today: Chromium, WebKit and Gecko.

+__Script__: A piece of code that extends a web page with more functionality, usually written in __JavaScript__.

+__Web Security__: The property of it being safe to load a web page in a browser without harm (such as malicious software reading private data or corrupting computer state) will result.

 __Web__: Simplified name for __WWW__.